FREE PREVIEW

 Why is code writing ability now table stakes?

-What makes system thinkers AI-safe?
+What makes system thinking so valuable?

 System thinkers make architectural decisions that AI cannot make.
 They ask "Which building blocks fit these requirements?" and "What are the trade-offs?" rather than "How do I implement this?"
 AI can implement any building block perfectly if told which to use, but it cannot make judgments about business context, user needs, growth patterns, and cost constraints that determine which building blocks are appropriate.